jcu/cookbook/README.md

 ## Integration

-The JCU Web Framework can be integrated with any type of web project you're working on – particularly those that support Bootstrap.
-The Framework is in essence a themed version of Bootstrap and can be used as such, like so:
+The JCU CookBook can be integrated with any type of web project you're working on – particularly those that support Bootstrap.
+CookBook is, in essence, a themed version of Bootstrap and can be used as such, like so:

 * Web and HTML: